 The cannabis industry is always growing, changing, and learning.
-We’ve recently discovered that CBD can balance out THC-induced anxiety, we’ve mastered how to isolate specific cannabinoids for a desired effect, we’re learning more about the different medical benefits cannabis has on ailments, and we now know that fatty acids, such as Omega 3, help increase cannabinoid effectiveness when cannabis is taken orally.
+We’ve recently discovered that CBD can balance out THC-induced anxiety.
+We’ve mastered how to isolate specific cannabinoids for a desired effect.
+We’re learning more about the different medical benefits cannabis has on ailments.
+And we now know that fatty acids, such as Omega 3, help increase cannabinoid effectiveness when cannabis is taken orally.

 WHAT ARE OMEGA 3s?

 Omega 3s are fatty acids found in foods such as fish, flaxseed, soybean, nuts, and plant oils.
 There are three main Omega 3 fatty acids: ALA, EPA, and DHA.
 All three essential fatty acids cannot be made by your body and therefore must be consumed.
 To ensure optimal intake of Omega 3, it is recommended to eat fatty fish at least twice a week.
 However, according to the Institute for Natural Medicine, “95% of Americans do not get enough DHA and EPA”.
 For those who don’t eat fatty fish often or are looking for an alternative for getting sufficient Omega 3, supplements are suggested as Omega 3s are important for our health.
 Studies looking at the effects of Omega 3s have found they can help keep the heart healthy and decrease the risk of some heart problems.
 Research even shows it may lower the risk of developing problems with cognitive function such as Alzheimer’s and dementia.
-Omega 3s have also been associated with increased sleep quality and length.
+In addition, Omega 3s have also been associated with increased sleep quality and length.